tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payouts-API.md

 <br>

 The following request example sends three payouts:
-* The first and the second payout are requested for unregistered third parties.
+* The first and the second payout are requested for unregistered payees.
 The second one fails because the parameter `bankCode` has an invalid value.
-* The third payout is for a registered third party.
+* The third payout is for a registered payee.

 {{< tabs tabTotal="1" tabID="2" tabName1="JSON" tabName2="XML" >}}
 {{< tab tabNum="1" >}}